isc-projects/isc-dnssec-guide/doc/advanced-discussions.rst

    digest of the KSK.
 When a resolver verifies the chain of trust it checks to see that the DS record in the parent (which holds the digest of a key) matches a key in the DNSKEY RRset, and that it is able to use that key to verify the DNSKEY RRset.
-If it is able to do that, the resolver knows that it can trust the DNSKEY resource records, and so can use one of them to validate the other records in the zone.
+If it can do that, the resolver knows that it can trust the DNSKEY resource records, and so can use one of them to validate the other records in the zone.